wazuh/wazuh-documentation/source/user-manual/manager/manual-database-output.rst

 Installation
 ------------

 As previously mentioned, the database output can be enabled when compiling Wazuh with the database type to use.
-On the :ref:`sources installation guide <wazuh_server_source_installation>`, users must pre-compile the source code before running the ``install.sh`` script.
+On the :doc:`sources installation guide </deployment-options/wazuh-from-sources/wazuh-server/index>`, users must pre-compile the source code before running the ``install.sh`` script.

 Execute the following command before **step 3** from the installation guide: